-With the number of computer networks doubling every five years, the job demand for Information Technology employees continues to shoot up for this high paid career.
+With the number of computer networks doubling every 5 years, the job demand for Information Technology workers continues to heat up for this high paid career.
 If you qualify you can use the WIOA grant to get the certifications the employers we work with are looking for|: CompTIA, Microsoft, Cisco, Oracle, VMware and more

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.